In Victory: Magnanimity

 But while this may be a great story what the does this have to do with the history of Silicon Valley?

-Who Ran the Most Secret Lab You Never Heard of?
 It was Fred Terman of Stanford.
 The Harvard Radio Research Lab was his creation.
 A Stanford professor was at Harvard in World War II because the head of the Office of Scientific Research and Development thought Terman was the best radio engineer in the country.
 (Why couldn’t he have set up a lab at Stanford?
-Apparently, the Office of Scientific Research thought that Stanford’s engineering department was second rate.)
+Apparently, the Office of Scientific Research and Development thought that the rest of Stanford’s engineering department was second rate.)

 Finally, I had an answer to the question I had asked 35 years earlier when I was in Thailand: “How did electronic warfare get started?”
 Now I knew that it began in the early days of World War II as a crash program to reduce the losses of bombers to the German air defense network.
-Electronic warfare and signals intelligence in the U.S. started with Fred Terman and the Harvard Radio Research Lab.
+Electronic warfare and electronic intelligence in the U.S. started with Fred Terman and the Harvard Radio Research Lab.

 I began to realize a few things: First, everything we had done in electronic warfare in the Vietnam War was just a slightly more modern version of what we had done over occupied Europe in World War II.
 (And in hindsight, we seemed a bit more agile and innovative in WWII.)